Latest Employment Law Articles

 - facilitate a return to work interview

 The employer may wish to talk about a change in work and working arrangements, as well as the length of time that the role can be left open for.
+If the employee should become disabled due to their illness, ‘reasonable adjustments’ can be expected in their working environment that may allow them to continue in their role with some modification of their surroundings or workload.

 When returning to work, employers should put in place a 'getting back to work' programme.
 Such a programme should involve: